v-exec/v-exec/README.md

 ### Hi, I'm vi.

 I'm a freelance designer and developer producing applications, 3D products, music, videos, and graphics.
-I also teach various forms of media production and programming.
+I also teach media production and programming.

 Most of the stuff here is personal projects for the web and unity.